psychoinformatics-de/ipsy-docs/source/internal/data_center/mulder.rst

 ******
 Mulder
 ******
-Mulder (psydata.ovgu.de) will become a public/private XNAT server.
-It serves as a second point-of-entry into the cluster network, and was purchased 2011.06(?).
+Mulder (psydata.ovgu.de) is our large-yet-disposable-data-that-needs-to-be-served server.
+It also serves as a second point-of-entry into the cluster network, and was purchased 2011.06(?).

 Services
 ========

+* Apache
+* rsyncd
+* apt-cacher-ng (internal only)
 * logwatch
 * SSH
 * Arno's IPTables firewall

-* nothing else as of yet
+For more info, look at the ``ipsy-mulder`` package.

 Hardware Specs
 ==============